 Regarding flexibility, scalability, and ease of use, WordPress is one of the top choices for beginners and veterans alike.
 True, its built-in theme and style customization options are quite limited.
-But with an external landing page plugin, you can create web pages exactly the way you want them — all in a matter of minutes.
+But with an external landing page plugin, you can create sales page exactly the way you want them — all in a matter of minutes.

 Below are the top five of the best WordPress landing page plugins compared.

 Although a landing page needs to be stylish, it must also be optimized specifically for maximum conversion rates.
 OptimizePress is one of the few landing page builders that are equipped for the job.
 Apart from a real-time page editor, some of its key features include a membership site builder, external e-commerce integrations, split testing, and visitor tracking.